 and we are delighted by the updating done, to keep up with time.

 If you prefer the stage, with Singers and Dancers in a show,

-then the busy Pavilion theatre, is the very place for you to go.
+then the busy Princess theatre, is the very place for you to go.

 With a full programme available, throughout the summer time

 There is often a performance on, which you may find sublime

 Other local pastimes, have very strong connections with sport